 ACEs are encounters that create a high risk to a child’s physical, mental, emotional and relational health in the short term and into adulthood.
 Preventing ACEs for children can help avoid these dangerous and costly outcomes.
 According to ACEs Connection, in 2018 19.9% of children had 2 or more ACEs.
 Click here for more information.

 The community context is the setting in which all community well-being efforts will occur.
 It refers to the community norms that influence parenting, the openness of parents to seek out help, and the social acceptability of offering parenting help.
 In a CWB Community, optimizing this community context is a critical part of a successful strategy.

 A Community Prevention System is the coordinated array of formal and informal services available within the community to address community well-being.
 These services may be provided through coalitions, agencies, organizations and volunteer groups.
 Community Well-Being communities work with Nebraska Children to develop strategies to align the work of the community collaborative with the community’s unique challenges, focusing on the well-being indicators that need to improve.

-This term refer to family-level dynamics.
-CWB communities focus efforts on programming that teaches parents how to interact positively with their children, and that enhance the social-emotional competence of children.
+This term refers to family-level dynamics.
+CWB communities focus efforts on programming that coaches parents on how to interact positively with their children, and that enhance the social-emotional competence of children.
 The most pertinent measurement of the quality of parent-child interactions is Community Well-Being indicators.
 Read more about strategies to improve Parent Engagement.